Día de Muertos

 Activities:

-Enjoy mariachi music and boleros (a form of 18th C. Spanish dance music) on the Santa Fe Bandstand, festooned with papeles picados, the colorful cut paper decorations seen at celebrations throughout Mexico.
+Enjoy mariachi music and traditional entertainment on the Santa Fe Bandstand, festooned with papeles picados, the colorful cut paper decorations seen at celebrations throughout Mexico.

-Take part in the Día de Muertos tradition by decorating several community ofrendas, generously designed and constructed by various Santa Fe businesses.
+Take part in the Día de los Muertos tradition by decorating several community ofrendas, generously designed and constructed by local volunteers.
 Purchase decorative items that customarily adorn the ofrendas that honor those who have passed on.
 Expect to see brightly colored masks, decorative skulls, and hundreds of marigolds!
 Throughout the day, enjoy signature Mexican cuisine via food trucks and prepare for the evening at the glow-in-the-dark face painting booths.

 After the sun sets, the Santa Fe Plaza will light up with a Glow-in-the-Dark Candlelight Parade.
 With the Plaza aglow, live music from a host of global bands will fill the Plaza, reminding us to rejoice and dance in the memories of our loved ones.